 1. Change the Appearance of Icons

 You can even choose the appearance of icons on your WordPress language switcher, easily accessible from the main configuration menu.
-Check out how to do this here.

 2: Making Sure Translations Are Accurate